A period that’s later than usual can make anyone worry. But for someone who just had their IUD removed, changes in your period may be normal.

 In some cases, Paragard even broke during the removal procedure.
 This caused side effects to rise dramatically, as the broken pieces of the copper IUD may puncture the uterine walls or migrate to other neighboring organs.

 Several Paragard lawsuits filed in the United States have cited the possibility of the device breaking during removal, causing serious side effects and injuries due to fragment migration.
-Some victims even required a full hysterectomy or surgical removal of the uterus because the fragments have already become so embedded in their tissue.
+Some victims even required a full hysterectomy or surgical removal of the uterus.
+This is because the fragments of the device have already become so embedded in their tissue.

 Some difficulties during IUD removal may also be experienced with other types of IUDs, but they may not be as serious as getting a Paragard IUD embedded inside the uterus.